 By Peter Rudegeair and Anil D'Silva

-Indeed, residential mortgage lending volume was at its lowest since the fourth quarter of 2008, during the financial crisis.
-Wells Fargo made $50 billion of residential mortgage loans in the quarter, less than half the $125 billion of the same period a year earlier, and down from $80 billion in the third quarter.
+Wells Fargo made $50 billion of residential mortgage loans in the quarter, less than half the $125 billion in the same period a year earlier and down from $80 billion in the third quarter.
 Income from mortgage lending fell to $1.6 billion from $3.1 billion in the fourth quarter of 2012.

-Wells Fargo's shares were down 0.9 percent at $45.12 in morning trading on the New York Stock Exchange.
+Wells Fargo's shares edged up 0.07 percent to close at $45.59 on the New York Stock Exchange.

-Net income applicable to common shareholders increased to $5.37 billion, or $1.00 per share, from $4.86 billion, or 91 cents per share, a year earlier, the San Francisco-based bank said on Tuesday.
+Fourth-quarter net income applicable to common shareholders increased to $5.37 billion, or $1 per share, from $4.86 billion, or 91 cents per share, a year earlier, the San Francisco-based bank said on Tuesday.

 Analysts, on average, had expected earnings of 98 cents per share, according to Thomson Reuters I/B/E/S.